-With the NFL's free agent signing period set to begin in just under two weeks' time, each NFL franchise is going through similar preparations for the league's annual spending spree.
+With the NFL's free agent signing period set to begin in less than two weeks' time, each NFL franchise is going through similar preparations for the league's annual spending spree.
 Luckily for us, the Buffalo Bills have been vaguely specific about their process - currently in progress - of addressing their roster holes.
-In a recent article from Chris Brown (the team journalist, not the allegedly violent R&B artist), several members of the Bills' pro personnel department lent some insight into the team's strategy in determining the best course of action in fixing their team.
+In a recent article from Chris Brown (the team journalist, not the allegedly violent R&B artist), several members of the Bills' pro personnel department lent some insight into the team's strategy in determining the best course of action for fixing their team.

 In the days leading up to the start of free agency, I'll be running through each step of this process in an effort to put together my own, personal game plan which, if things go swimmingly, will be infinitely worse than the Bills' own plan.
-Still, it's an opportunity to outline just how difficult strengthening your team via free agency really is, and it's also an opportunity for the rest of you fine, intelligent folks to string together your own game plans as well.
-We'll kick the process off right now by ticking off steps one and two in Buffalo's process.
+Part one of that plan is complete, as we've dealt with the team's own free agents..
+This is an opportunity to outline just how difficult strengthening your team via free agency really is, and it's also an opportunity for the rest of you fine, intelligent folks to string together your own game plans as well.
+Next up in the process?
+Our preliminary free agent list.

 From the horse's mouth